Eco-Flow/pollen-metabarcoding/README.md

 nextflow run main.nf -profile docker,aws_batch -resume --input data/input-s3.csv --database "s3://pollen-metabarcoding-test-data/data/viridiplantae_all_2014.sintax.fa" --FW_primer "ATGCGATACTTGGTGTGAAT" --RV_primer "GCATATCAATAAGCGGAGGA" --custom_config /path/to/custom/config
 ```

+## Configuration
+The basic configuration of processes using labels can be found in `conf/base.config`.

+Module specific configuration using process names can be found in `conf/modules.config`.

+**Please note:** The nf-core `CUTADAPT` module is labelled as `process_medium` in the module `main.nf`.
+However for pollen metabarcoding data the fastqs are significantly smaller, so this resource requirement has been overwritten inside `conf/modules.config` to match the `process_single` resource requirments.

 ## Contact Us

 If you need any support do not hesitate to contact us at any of: